ytaki0801/btLISP/README.md

 This project is aimed to define a minimum specification of a LISP self-compiling compiler implementation and a SECD-style virtual machine for fun, education or research of [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(compilers)).

 See the shell scripts for details to bootstrap.
-Currently Scheme implementation is just supposed to bootstrap because the compiler is written in btLISP itself as a Scheme-subset, but other languages may be supposed to bootstrap btLISP in future.
-And VM implementation languages are now C and Python only but Scheme may be supposed.
+A already-existed Scheme implementation is supposed to bootstrap because the compiler is written in btLISP itself as a Scheme-subset.
+VM implementations are now written in C and Python only but other languages or system may be supposed in future.

 ## `bt-comp.scm`: btLISP compiler in btLISP for `blSECD`

 The compiler is written in the following syntax in Scheme subset except built-in functions in the VM, called `blSECD`.